5antelope/H-Pipe/doc/final_report.md

 # H-Piper: A Deep Learning Framework in Halide
 \- Lei Sun, Yang Wu

 ## SUMMARY

 **H-Piper** is our final project for 15418.

 We proposed H-Piper, a powerful, flexible, and highly-balanced framework for deep learning Nets.
-User can easily generate customized neural networks by providing config files.
-We have build-in neural networks like

-## SUMMARY

-A short (no more than a paragraph) project summary.
-If applicable, the summary should list your project deliverables (including what you plan to show at the parallelism competition) and what machines they ran on.
+User can easily generate customized image pipelines by providing config files.
+We tested our framework on VGG and Inception Network on latedays node.
+With our 10 basic layers, we were able to implemente vgg network and inception networks (incompleted).
+The idea of our project is given network definitions and weights, H-Piper would build the network and run forward.

 ## BACKGROUND